 Integration requires a host of thorough IT diligence covering areas such as hardware, network, security, technology collaboration, and data sharing.
 SimiTree offers project management to oversee the IT complexities which must be addressed during integration, offering full support services that include interim staffing.

 “Critical IT assessment will give the decision-making tool to help organizations plan how to best leverage resources and platforms that align with successful integration,” said SimiTree Director of IT Consulting Aldin Fauni.

 8. It’s a good time to outsource.

-SimiTree says integration also presents the opportunity to consider outsourcing some other functions, such as QAPI, to free staff to handle other responsibilities.
+SimiTree says integration also presents the opportunity to consider outsourcing other functions to free staff to handle other responsibilities.

-Preventing financial loss and ensuring quality outcomes doesn’t happen by chance.
+Preventing financial loss and ensuring quality outcomes don’t happen by chance.
 SimiTree consultants recommend soliciting insight and input from team members to build a culture of excellence and accountability for the new company.

 “It not only creates a sense of value, but it’s also where some of the best ideas and suggestions come from,” Brochey said.

 Trust building is a key component of successful integration, SimiTree consultants say, and requires listening and acting on employee pain points.
 They recommend an anonymous employee survey conducted by the retention strategists at SimiTree.

 Some uncomfortable one-on-one conversations may also be required.
 “Address employee discomfort directly to avoid frustration or avoidance tactics,” Brochey said.

 And don’t be afraid to demand accountability, even in a staffing shortage, Connelly added.